Techniques to protect against viruses and malware

 Using Antivirus Software

-One of the most effective ways to defend against malware is to use high-performance antivirus software.
+One of the most effective ways to defend against malware is to use effective antivirus software.
 These tools are designed to detect, block, and remove potential threats.
 For optimal protection, it is recommended to:

 Choose a good antivirus